microsoft/pxt/docs/blog/github-extensions-episode-2.md

 ## Pulling changes

 If you've made changes in another computer or you are working with other people on the same projects, changes are that you need to **pull** changes from GitHub.
 MakeCode will detect that changes are needed and will try to merge the changes in your project.
-If the merge fails, we might have to create a pull request or even fork the repository.
+If the merge fails, we might have to commit and create a pull request or even fork the repository.

 ![Pull changes](/docs/static/blog/github-extensions-reloaded/pullchanges.png)